Dweebs-Global/DweebsEye-API/README.md

 - body: `binary data` (image)
 - response: `text/plain; charset=UTF-8`

-### Face recognition
+### Face detection
-Function `face_recognizer` returns the names of the people familiar to the end user, whose photos were given to the model.
+Function `face_detector` makes use of [Azure Face API](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236), particularly *Detect* operation.

+Takes an image (binary data) as an input and returns features (age, gender, glasses, emotion) detected in the faces of people on the photo.

 **How to use:**